Krzysztof Kasprzak: Career

-In 2007, he rode for Lakeside Hammers during the 2007 Elite League speedway season but the season highlight was winning his first major team honour as Poland won the 2007 Speedway World Cup.
+In 2007, Kasprzak rode for Lakeside Hammers during the 2007 Elite League speedway season but the season highlight was winning his first major team honour as Poland won the 2007 Speedway World Cup.
 He top scored during the event with 14 points.

-After joining Belle Vue Aces for the 2009 Elite League speedway season he top scored for the Manchester club and then won his second world team title, when Poland won the 2009 Speedway World Cup.
+After joining Belle Vue Aces for the 2009 Elite League speedway season, Kasprzak top scored for the Manchester club and then won his second world team title, when Poland won the 2009 Speedway World Cup.
 The following season he was instrumental in helping Coventry Bees win the Elite League title during the 2010 Elite League speedway season.
 In 2011, he won his third world team title after winning the 2011 Speedway World Cup.
 He also joined Birmingham Brummies for the 2011 season.

-In September 2012, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2013 Grand Prix.
+In September 2012, during the Speedway Grand Prix Qualification, Kasprzak won the GP Challenge, which ensured that he claimed a permanent slot for the 2013 Grand Prix.

-During the 2012 Elite League speedway season he helped Poole Pirates win the Knockout Cup and Elite Shield.
+During the 2012 Elite League speedway season, Kasprzak helped Poole Pirates win the Knockout Cup and Elite Shield.
 In 2013, he returned to Coventry Bees for the 2013 season before leaving British Speedway for two years, while he competed in the 2014 and 2015 Grand Prix series.
 He won a fourth world team title in 2013 and then in 2014, he achieved his greatest success when finishing runner-up to Greg Hancock in the World Championship.
 The 2014 feat included three grand prix wins (European, Latvian and, Polish).

-In 2016, he returned to the Bees team for the third time, for the 2016 Elite League campaign and finished with a respectable 7.91 average.
+In 2016, Kasprzak returned to the Bees team for the third time, for the 2016 Elite League campaign and finished with a respectable 7.91 average.
 During 2016 he won his fifth world team title after winning the 2016 Speedway World Cup.
 In 2017, he was released by Poole after poor form and joined the Rye House Rockets for the SGB Premiership 2017 and SGB Premiership 2018 seasons.

-In 2023, he returned to British speedway after signing for King's Lynn Stars for the SGB Premiership 2023 but poor form saw him replaced by Artem Laguta.
+In 2023, Kasprzak returned to British speedway after signing for King's Lynn Stars for the SGB Premiership 2023 but poor form saw him replaced by Artem Laguta.

 Family

-He is a son of former Polish national speedway team member Zenon Kasprzak.
-Brother Robert is also a speedway rider.
+Kasprzak is a son of former Polish national speedway team member Zenon Kasprzak.
+His brother Robert is also a speedway rider.